Using minisites, also known as microsites, to make money is nothing new under the sun for Internet business owners.

 I wouldn’t say it wasn’t a waste of time because I quickly learned that having a field of dreams mentality was not going to get the job done or ring the cash register.

-Today, I’ve perfected my process for researching, developing and managing minisites in the most profitable and efficient manner: creating non-affiliate focused and true value proposition, putting customers and their needs first and having a sound business model and plan in place.
+Today, I’ve perfected my process for researching, developing, and managing minisites in the most profitable and efficient manner:

 In addition, I have found financial success by focusing on passionate areas within my life as well as focusing my minisites on local niches.